 Elite coaches are constantly walking the line between an environment where high performance will flourish and one that will, quite literally, break their young charges.
 There is narrow space between demanding 100% and setting impossible standards that lead to burnout or depression.
 Good coaches consciously work to find that balance.

 How, then, do your organization’s leaders reconcile what it takes to succeed (high performance under pressure) with the growing conversation on mental health?

 First, realize that pressure is not just inevitable—but actually essential—in an environment where high performance is expected.…

 Resiliency is often described as your ability to bounce back from adversity and in today’s landscape, that’s a welcome attribute.
 Recognized as one of the most vital coping skills for surviving the workplace, resiliency enables you to be more flexible and able to bend to change.
 Someone who is more resilient is better equipped to face life’s challenges head-on, even in times of uncertainty.

 Everyone is born with a natural resilience, but often we lose sight of this innate ability amongst all the hustle and bustle of life.
-With our Thriving under pressure workshop, we’ll show you how to improve self-awareness and teach you how to develop coping skills to help you increase overall resilience.…
+The good news is that resiliency can be learned and fostered with training and practice.…